deanward81/bakedbean.org.uk/content/posts/2019-11-job-search-3-syntax-tree.md

 ---
 [Last time](2019-05-job-search-2-parsing) we talked about how we built a parser that can take a string input (written in Jobs Query Language or JQL) and parse it into an abstract syntax tree (AST) representing the query.

-This episode explores the reasons why we would do this and what we can do with tree once we have it.
+This episode explores the reasons why we would do this and what we can do with the tree once we have it.

 ## Syntax Tree Uses

-We could take an input string representing JQL and directly translate into a query against our data store (in our case ElasticSearch) but we choose to represent it as an abstract syntax tree instead.
+We could take an input string representing JQL and directly translate into a query against our data store (in our case Elasticsearch) but we choose to represent it as an abstract syntax tree instead.
+Why is that?

 An intermediate representation between a user's raw string input and a query to a data store affords us a host of benefits.
 One of the most useful ones is being able to rewrite parts of a query to better suit the underlying data store.
 For example `favorite:true` is used to search for jobs a user favorited.
-However we don't store that data directly in Elasticsearch because doing so means we have to update Elastic every time a user changes their favorites.
+However we don't store thaWt data directly in Elasticsearch because doing so means we have to update Elastic every time a user changes their favorites.
 This is expensive and unnecessary - instead we can query SQL for the job identifiers that the user favorited and then rewrite the query to search for those identifiers instead.

 Another example is where we perform geo-lookups - a user can type "London, UK" into the location input and we'll rewrite the query to use lat/lon or a bounding box based upon results from our geo-provider (Google right now) for the text.